Kraft Dinner is an abomination. If you don’t think so, it’s because you’ve fallen victim to a lie, one that demeans both you and cheese.

 Minions of hell, of course.

-C. S. Lewis gives us an imaginative explanation as he explores the demonic view of pleasure in The Screwtape Letters.
+C. S. Lewis gives us an imaginative explanation as he explores the hellish view of pleasure in The Screwtape Letters.
 An experienced tempter, Screwtape, offers advice to his nephew, a novice, on the uses of pleasure to ensnare a human soul.
 Screwtape laments that despite their best efforts, Hell has not been able to produce a single pleasure, but pleasure can still be useful if properly degraded.
 He tells his nephew,

 You must always try to work away from the natural condition of any pleasure, to that in which it is least natural, least redolent of its Maker, and least pleasurable